What is Succession Planning?

 Succession planning refers to the process in which employees are recruited and developed with the aim of filling a key role within an organization.
 It increases the availability of experienced and competent employees who are prepared to replace old leaders as they leave, retire, or die.
 The preparation for the employee to take over leadership involves a transfer to a specific department or job and on-the-job-shadowing to give the employee an opportunity to learn and observe the role being carried out.

 Succession planning ensures that there is no leadership vacuum after the retirement or exit of a senior officer in the organization.
 In the case of a family business, it ensures that the business continues to run even after the exit or death of important persons in the business.

 The process starts by looking at the exiting leader’s skills and finding potential replacements from within or outside the organization.
 If there is a perfect fit internally, the employees then undergo training so that they can oversee the roles performed by the leader.
 In most cases, they work closely with the person as a way of learning how to carry out the various functions with ease.
 In large companies, succession planning is an ongoing event in anticipation of changes in leadership.

 Processes and Practices

 The succession planning process continues to gain popularity among companies in recent years, with North American and European firms taking the lead.
-In major companies like Nike and IBM, succession planning is identified as part of an ongoing talent management program to groom future executives.
+In major companies such as Nike and IBM, succession planning is identified as part of an ongoing talent management program to groom future executives.
 In addition to annual performance evaluations, senior executives engage in a series of discussions about employees who’ve shown readiness to take on more significant roles, especially when there are anticipated vacancies.
-The top management prepares a list of candidates based on the potential and readiness of employees for future job opportunities to make it easy to fill in gaps as they arise.
+The top management prepares a list of candidates based on their potential and readiness for future job opportunities to make it easy to fill in gaps as they arise.